A look at four storms from one brutal hurricane season

 Toll: 0 US deaths

-Cost: Since Nate's impact is so recent, there are not yet estimates for the cost of the damage.
+Cost: While original projections reached $4 billion in damages, as Nate weakened, so did the cost impact.
+After the storm, estimates for damages topped out at $2.5 billion.

-Response: President Trump allowed an emergency declaration for Mississippi and 39 counties in Alabama before the storm, which will allow FEMA to coordinate relief efforts.
+Response: President Trump allowed an emergency declaration for Mississippi and 39 counties in Alabama before the storm, which allowed FEMA to coordinate relief efforts.

-Current conditions: Power has been restored to the majority of the tens of thousands of residents along the Gulf Coast who were without electricity.